ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

 - ⚠️ **Important**: Breaking change: all events are now instantaneously available through the [`lookup`](/functions/lookup) function.
 The previous behavior, which prevented events from being looked up until they were acknowledged by the target backend systems, [consistently caused confusion](https://github.com/ShadowTraffic/requests/issues/9).
 This change now unifies how data is generated with and without the `--stdout` flag.
-See below to restore the old behavior.- ✅ **Added**: Adds new [`lookupScope`](/generator-configuration/lookupScope) configuration.
-Set this value to `committed` to [restore the old behavior](/generator-configuration/lookupScope/#setting-committed-scope).- ❌ **Removed**: Drops the `--allow-unsafe-lookups` CLI flag.
+See below to restore the old behavior.
+- ✅ **Added**: Adds new [`lookupScope`](/generator-configuration/lookupScope) configuration.
+Set this value to `committed` to [restore the old behavior](/generator-configuration/lookupScope/#setting-committed-scope).
+- ❌ **Removed**: Drops the `--allow-unsafe-lookups` CLI flag.
 Use `lookupScope` instead.

 ---